 - 1. Lubricate the machine per the schedule outlined in the "Maintenance Section". - 2.
 Use only a tractor of adequate power and weight to operate the Sprayer.
-See Section 4.5.1 for recommendations. - Ensure that the machine is properly attached to the tractor.
-Be sure that a mechanical retainer is installed through the drawbar pin and the safety chain is attached to the drawbar cage. - Check the hydraulic system.
-Ensure that the hydraulic reservoir in the tractor is filled to the required specifications. - Inspect all hydraulic lines, hoses, fittings and couplers for tightness.
+See Section 4.5.1 for recommendations. - 3.
+Ensure that the machine is properly attached to the tractor. - 4.
+Check the hydraulic system.
+Ensure that the hydraulic reservoir in the tractor is filled to the required specifications. - 5.
+Inspect all hydraulic lines, hoses, fittings and couplers for tightness.
 Use a clean cloth to wipe any accumulated dirt from the couplers before connecting to the hydraulic system of the tractor. - 6.
 Check the tires and ensure that they are inflated to the specified pressure. - 7.
-Calibrate the sprayer if it is the start of the season or a new chemical is being used. - Check the condition and routing of all chemical hoses and lines.
+Calibrate the sprayer if it is the start of the season or a new chemical is being used. - 8.
+Check the condition and routing of all chemical hoses and lines.
 Replace any that are damaged.
-Re-route those that are rubbing, pinched or crimped. - Check the spray pattern of each nozzle.
-Remove and clean or replace any that have an unusual pattern. - 10.
-Remove the steel mesh line filters and wash with clean water.
-Reinstall. - 11.
-Check that all connections in the electrical system are connected and tight.
+Re-route those that are rubbing, pinched or crimped.